 Wajdi al-Ghazzawi was sentenced to 12 years in prison in 2014 for his work as a television host, where he accused the Saudi government of widespread corruption and claimed in one episode that Al-Qaeda was a creation of the Saudi government.

-The Saudi Specialized Criminal Court in Riyadh on February 4, 2014, sentenced al-Ghazzawi, owner of the religious satellite broadcaster Al-Fajr Media Group, to 12 years in prison for "harming the nation’s image," according to the pro-government Saudi Gazette and UPI.
+The Saudi Specialized Criminal Court in Riyadh on February 4, 2014, sentenced al-Ghazzawi, owner of the religious satellite broadcaster Al-Fajr Media Group, to 12 years in prison for "harming the nation’s image," according an article by the pro-government Saudi Gazette and UPI.

 The prison sentence included a five-year term under Article 6 of the Anti-Cybercrime Law, which criminalizes the production of material impinging on public order and public morals, among other issues.
 The court also banned al-Ghazzawi for life from appearing on media outlets and forbade him to leave the country for 20 years.